 How to Trim Your List to 100 Keywords

-As you look through the list, you want to make a quick judgement call.
-Is the keyword likely to bring in a qualified lead?
+As you look through the list, you want to make a quick judgment call on each keyword: Is this keyword likely to bring in a qualified lead?

-Ideally, the keywords you choose will have the highest Opportunity numbers, but in some cases that may not happen.
-For example, some B2B searches have low search volume but a very high CPC, meaning these are highly qualified leads (low quantity, high quality).
+Ideally, the keywords you choose will have the highest Opportunity numbers.
+However, there are exceptions.
+For example, some B2B searches have low search volumes but high CPCs, meaning these are highly qualified leads (low quantity, high quality).

 This is where human understanding comes in.
 Good SEO is more than just numbers and statistics.
-You have to look at each keyword to see whether it seems like it could generate a qualified lead.
+You have to look at each keyword to see if you think it could generate a qualified lead.

-For example, the keyword “content marketing analytics” has a $40 cost per click, but gets only 60 searches per month.
-In this case, the searchers are likely to be working in the industry.
-They know what analytics are.
-And they’re actively looking for a solution in that space.
+For example, the keyword “content marketing analytics” has a $40 cost per click, yet it gets only 60 searches per month.
+In this case, the searchers are likely to be working in the industry: you probably know what “content marketing analytics” means, and you’re researching solutions.

-For a company like Media Shower, this keyword will be near the top of the list because of its potential to create qualified leads.
-In short, they’re a good potential customer: much better than, say, “content marketing definition” which is someone just starting their content marketing journey.
+For a company like Media Shower, this keyword will be near the top of the list, due to its potential to create qualified leads.
+In short, they’ll be good potential customers.
+Much better than, say, “content marketing definition,” which will consist of people just starting their content marketing journeys.

 Final Step: The Top 10 Keywords

-The final step in your content marketing ROI plan is to create a list of your top 10 keywords: no more, no less.
-Your content “tentpoles” will include these keywords, and all your content will be built around these top terms, adding in others from the list as it makes sense.
+The final step in your content marketing ROI plan is to create a list of your top ten keywords.
+No more, no less.
+Your content “tentpoles” will include these keywords, and all your content will be built around the top terms, adding in others from the list as it makes sense.

-From this list of best possible keywords, you can now create a Content Roadmap outlining specific blog posts, downloadables, and videos that will pull search traffic to your site, then convert them into leads with an effective Call To Action.
+From this list of best possible keywords, you can create a content roadmap outlining specific blog posts, downloadables, and videos that can push search traffic toward your site, then convert that traffic into leads through effective calls to action (CTAs).